Dustbowl (album)

-Dustbowl is a studio album by the rock band Head of David.
+Dustbowl is the second studio album by the rock band Head of David.
 It was released in 1988 through Blast First.
+It was the last studio album to feature bassist Dave Cochrane and the only release to feature Justin Broadrick on drums.
 The song "Dog Day Sunrise" was covered by industrial metal band Fear Factory on their 1995 album Demanufacture.

 Track listing

 All Music and Lyrics by Head of David.